 Chado: The Way of Tea

-A single-day exploration of Japanese tea ceremony and its connection to Zen practice.
-Learn the history and philosophy of chado, practice making matcha, and experience the fundamentals in a structured session.
-Vegan lunch included.
+A one-day in-person workshop on Japanese tea ceremony and its connection to Zen practice.
+Participants learn the history and philosophy of chado, practice making matcha, and share a vegan lunch.

 About this retreat